 This is just the tip of the iceberg of what you’ll find in the pages of this book.
 It really is one of the most powerful resources available for anyone living, or considering, a dairy-free lifestyle.

 How to serve

-Besides turning this beautifully orange easy vegan cheese sauce into a creamy, delicious, dairy free mac and cheese, we also tried it over steamed broccoli.
+Besides turning this beautifully orange easy vegan cheese sauce into a creamy, delicious, dairy free mac and cheese (which is similar, but slightly different than my vegan butternut squash mac and cheese), we also tried it over steamed broccoli.

 I also think it would be fantastic over baked or roasted potatoes or as a dip for tortilla chips!

 Be sure to get your copy of Go Dairy Free asap so you can be on your way to all sort of dairy free deliciousness too!

 I hope you love this recipe as much as we do!
 If you tried it, please use the rating system in the recipe card and leave a comment below with your feedback.

 Be sure to sign up for my FREE Newsletter to be the first to get my NEW recipes!
 You can also follow me on Instagram, Facebook, and Pinterest.

 For even more easy family recipes, be sure to check out my cookbook, The Meatless Monday Family Cookbook!